 Sore winning.
 God, how I hate this one.
 Sore losing is mostly harmless because it's done from a low-status position and so it can't really hurt anyone, it's just a desperate and pathetic way of hiding one's embarrassment.
 But sore winning is orders of magnitude more powerful and evil, because it's used not to protect oneself but to leverage an amoral victory to hurt the feelings of someone whose feelings are likely already hurt.
 This shows up in argument after winning a point by insulting your opponent's intelligence for holding a false belief.

-One of the last argments I had before more or less leaving the Prismata community was an example.
+One of the last arguments I had before more or less leaving the Prismata community was an example.
 Another player and I disagreed on whether a position was winning or losing for player 2, and the argument stayed completely civil right up to the point where he convinced me and then he said, "0 isn't 2 so that shouldn't be a confusing thing".
-Naturally, since this was when my understanding of the concept of inflammation was still nascent, I responded by righteously flaming him and calling him the least qualified member of the moderator team.
-I actually realized what had happened an hour later and went back and edited the post to instead briefly call him out for being rude with a "lol".
+Naturally, since this was when my understanding of the concept of inflammation was still nascent, I responded by righteously calling him an asshole and the least qualified member of the moderator team.
+I actually realized what had happened an hour later and went back and edited the post to instead say "lol you sure like being rude".
+This way, he doesn't get the pleasure of seeing me upset or the potential excuse to remove my post.
 I never saw how it went down, because I disabled inbox replies.

 The only downside of sore winning as a strategic technique (besides the fact that you first have to win in some capacity for it to be effective) is that it's the most likely to be considered uncivil by observers.
 But if it succeds in getting the opponent to flame you (which it's incredibly good at), then that almost certainly makes up for it.